-Floor time play (FTP) is a type of intervention that is being utilized for children who are on the spectrum by addressing specific areas of weakness.
-However, there are very few studies that look at it’s effectiveness for these children.
+Floor time play therapy (FTP) is a type of intervention for autistic kids that addresses specific areas of weakness.
+However, there are very few studies that look at its effectiveness for these children.

-Autism is becoming an ever increasing diagnosis for children ages three and older.
-According to the National Institute of Mental Health (2008), 3.4 per 1,000 children aged 3–10 years are affected by this disorder.
+Autism is becoming an ever-increasing diagnosis for children ages three and older.
+According to the National Institute of Mental Health (2008), this disorder affects 3.4 per 1,000 children aged 3–10 years.

 Due to the nature of the disorder, intervention with these children should include: